Craig S. Altemose, Executive Director – Contact Craig

 Dorian Williams, Campaigns Organizer – Contact Dorian

-Dorian is originally from Chicago is but warming up to New England, where she currently attends Brandeis University and expects to graduate in May 2013 with a major in Anthropology.
-After beginning to internalize the severity of climate change during her first year of college, Dorian found an organizing home and community with Students for a Just and Stable Future (SJSF).
-Since 2010, Dorian has contributed, led and supported a number of grassroots campaigns to fight fossil fuels and support a transition to renewable energy.
-While daunted by the urgency with which we must tackle this issue, Dorian is also emboldened by the recent successes and momentum of the climate and energy justice movement.
-As we stand at the threshold for change, Dorian believes grassroots groups like Better Future Project will play a pivotal role in achieving that change and is excited to be a member of the team.
+Dorian graduated from Brandeis University in May of 2013 with a major in Anthropology.
+She has spent the last four years helping build the climate movement in Massachussets.
+This began in her first year at college when the severity of climate change really began to sink in.
+Dorian then found an organizing home and community with Students for a Just and Stable Future (SJSF).
+Since 2010, she has worked on a number of campaigns including 100% Clean Electricity by 2020, Weatherizing Waltham, No Coal by 2015, Tar Sands Action, Ending Fossil Fuel Subsidies, Divest Brandeis and 350MA No Gas Mass.
+While daunted by the urgency with which we must tackle this issue, Dorian is also emboldened by the recent successes and momentum of the climate movement.
+As we stand at the threshold for change, Dorian believes grassroots groups like Better Future Project will play a pivotal role in achieving that change and is excited to be a part of the team.